 - Kidney stones, history of—Use with caution.
 May make these conditions worse.

-A nurse or other trained health professional will give you ascorbic acid.
+A nurse or other trained health professional will give you this medicine.
 It is given through a needle placed into one your veins.

-You will be retreated with ascorbic acid if your symptoms do not improve after 1 week of treatment.
+You will be retreated with this medicine if your symptoms do not improve after 1 week of treatment.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.